Good Faith Compliance

 Good Faith Compliance replaces guessing with clear AI guidance.

-There is a difference between AI governance vs AI ethics.
+There is a difference between AI governance and AI ethics.

 Is this fair?